WizardGit/StingerRunRacing/README.md

 button click noises
 fix forbidden ice track
-allow npcs to get speed boxes! commented out showing player tags on actual player since it's annoying and there already is a thing at the top that shows your place, you can remove that and the other code later if you want
+allow npcs to get speed boxes! fix having to load all the dragon skin materials create way that npc dragon can be in water! commented out showing player tags on actual player since it's annoying and there already is a thing at the top that shows your place, you can remove that and the other code later if you want

 Other (Future) Ideas: